 You really need to identify the attributes of your products.
-If you have an automobile industrial background, you will have to establish a different set of facets and introduce it in your website.
-One way to simplify product filter and part finder for an automobile website is by adding a year make model attribute based functionality.
+If you have an automobile industrial background, you will have to establish a different set of facets and introduce it on your website.
+One way to simplify product filter and part finder for an automobile website are by adding a year make model attribute based functionality.

 - Empowering User Search Within Results Pages